 PRO TIP: One of the dangers of pruning during the growing season is the increased risk of pathogens or pests entering through open pruning wounds.
 If your trees are actively infested with insects, or if Dutch elm disease or oak wilt is present, talk to a tree care professional before doing any pruning.

-Except for removing damaged or diseased branches, don’t prune trees and woody shrubs in fall.
+Fall is the one season that’s not good for pruning.
+Except for removing damaged or diseased branches, don’t prune trees and woody shrubs in autumn.

 Fall pruning, like all pruning, stimulates growth, but new fall growth will shortly be killed by the dropping temperatures that usher in winter.
 With winter approaching, this short-lived fall growth will end up being useless to the tree or shrub, and precious stored energy reserves will have been depleted to make this doomed foliage.